Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 relevant scientific sources:

-Diction and expressive reading What is missing in our speech Sonority of voice Normal tempo Pitch Timbre Articulation Expressiveness of reading Pronunciation styles (neutral, high, reduced)
+Diction and expressive reading What our speech lacks Sonority of voice Normal tempo Pitch of voice Timbre Articulation Expressiveness of reading Pronunciation styles (neutral, high, low)

 • Essays on the historical morphology of the Russian language.
 Names

 The monograph discusses historical development categories and forms of nouns, adjectives, numerals and pronouns in the Russian dialect language.
-Generalization of the material accumulated
+Summarizing the material accumulated

 • Morphemics.
 Morphology

 Morphemics as a linguistic discipline.
 Morpheme, morph, word form.
 Morphemic analysis of the word.
-2. Root and affix morphemes, their differences.
+2. Root and affixal morphemes, their differences.
 3. Flexion.
-Word-building and inflectional
+Derivational and inflectional

-• Answers to questions for the test in the discipline Stylistics and culture of speech
+• Answers to questions for the test in the discipline Stylistics and Speech Culture

-Fonika.
-The concept of euphony and compatibility of sounds of the Russian language.
-Sound painting in artistic speech, its stylistic functions.
+Phonics.
+The concept of euphony and compatibility of sounds in the Russian language.
+Sound recording in artistic speech, its stylistic functions.
 Orthoepy, its linguistic and cultural-historical foundations.
 Styles

-1. The concept of the modern Russian literary language.
-Literary language and territorial dialects. functional styles book- literary language(scientific, official business, journalistic,
+1. The concept of modern Russian literary language.
+Literary language and territorial dialects.
+Functional styles book- literary language(scientific, official business, journalistic,

-• Answers to the test in the style of the Russian language
+• Answers to the test on the stylistics of the Russian language

 Qualitative adjectives have a constant feature - they have full and short forms.
-This article describes in detail the types of ratios of the two forms and provides illustrative examples for fixing the material.
+This article describes in detail the types of relationships between the two forms and provides illustrative examples for securing the material.

 What are the forms of adjectives?

-In Russian, full and short forms of adjectives are distinguished.
-This grammatical feature is constant and is characteristic only of a qualitative adjective:
+In the Russian language, there are full and short forms of adjectives.
+This grammatical feature is constant and is characteristic only of qualitative adjectives:

-• Full adjectives- attributive, inflected forms (change by gender, number, cases), neutral in meaning.
-In sentences, they are most often used as a definition.
+• Full adjectives– attributive, inflected forms (change according to gender, number, cases), neutral in meaning.
+In sentences they are most often used as a definition.
 Examples of full adjectives: dry, cold, red, neat.

-• Short adjectives- predicative, indeclinable forms (change only by gender and number, do not decline by cases), differ in book value.
-In sentences, as a rule, they act as a nominal predicate.
+• Short adjectives– predicative, indeclinable forms (change only by gender and number, not indeclinable by cases), differ in book meaning.
+In sentences, as a rule, a nominal predicate appears.
 Examples of short adjectives: distant, young, white, meek.

-Complete and short adjectives studied at school in the 5th grade.
+Complete and short adjectives are studied at school in the 5th grade.

-Types of ratios of full and short forms of adjectives
+Types of relationships between full and short forms of adjectives

-Not all words of this part of speech have full and short forms of adjectives.
-According to the presence (or absence) of this grammatical feature, adjectives are divided into three groups:
+Not all words of a given part of speech have full and short forms of adjectives.
+Based on the presence (or absence) of this grammatical feature, adjectives are divided into three groups:

 • Adjectives that have both full and short forms (good - good, cheerful - cheerful, fresh - fresh, smart - smart).
-Short forms are formed by adding endings to the basis of the adjective -a (s), -o (s), -s (s) and zero (cute - cute, strong - strong).
+Short forms are formed by adding endings to the adjective stem -a (s), -o (s), -s (s) And zero (cute - sweet, strong - strong).

 • Adjectives that have only the full form.
-These include - adjectives with evaluation suffixes (tall, green), qualitative adjectives formed from relative (coffee, brown, milk) naming animal colors (bay, brown) and non-derivative adjectives (foreign, former).
+These include – adjectives with evaluation suffixes (tall, green), qualitative adjectives formed from relative (coffee, brown, milk) naming the colors of animals (bay, brown) and non-derivative adjectives (alien, former).

-• Adjectives that have only a short form (too small, necessary, much, happy).
+• Adjectives that have only a short form (too small, necessary, much, dear).

 • 2.
-Lexical and grammatical meaning in a word.
+Lexical and grammatical meaning in the word.
 Distinctive features of grammatical meaning.
 Word and word form.
 Types of word forms (analytical, synthetic).

 • 3.
 Synthetic, analytical and syntactic ways of expressing grammatical meanings, means of expressing grammatical meanings.

 • 8.
 Noun as a part of speech.
-Features of the morphological class of nouns.
+Signs of the morphological class of nouns.
 Lexico-grammatical categories of nouns.
-Proper nouns and common nouns; real.
+Proper and common nouns; real

 • 9.
 Noun as a part of speech.
-Features of the morphological class of nouns.
+Signs of the morphological class of nouns.
 Lexico-grammatical categories of nouns.
-Nouns are concrete, abstract and collective.
+Concrete, abstract and collective nouns.

 • 10.
-Animate and inanimate nouns.
-The problem of establishing animation-inanimateness, its expression.
+Nouns, animate and inanimate.
+The problem of establishing animation-inanimity, its expression.

 • 11.
-The category of the gender of nouns and its subject-semantic content.
-Male gender.
-Feminine.
+Category of gender of nouns and its subject-semantic content.
+Masculine.
+Feminine gender.
 Neuter gender.

 • 12.
-The category of the gender of nouns and its subject-semantic content.
+Category of gender of nouns and its subject-semantic content.
 Principles of distribution by gender of animate and inanimate nouns.
-Nouns of the general gender.
+Common nouns.

 • 13.
-The category of the gender of nouns and its subject-semantic content.
-The gender of indeclinable nouns and abbreviations.
+Category of gender of nouns and its subject-semantic content.
+Gender of indeclinable nouns and abbreviations.

 • 14.
 Number as a morphological category of a noun, its character.
 Means of expressing numerical opposition.
 Types of nouns according to the implementation of numerical opposition.

 • 15.
-Nouns singularia tantum and pluralia tantum.
+The nouns singularia tantum and pluralia tantum.
 Reasons for the defectiveness of the numerical paradigm.
 Basic and figurative meanings of number forms in nouns of different lexical and grammatical categories.

-• Using the plural form of nouns that do not change in number
+• Using the plural form of nouns that do not vary in number

-• Using the plural form of nouns that change in number
+• Using the plural form of nouns that vary by number

 • 16.
-The grammatical category of the case of nouns.
+Grammatical category of case for nouns.
 Ways and means of expressing case meanings.

 • 17.
 The meaning of case forms, their ambiguity.

 • 18.
 Russian grammar-80 about the declension of nouns.
-Declension types of nouns.
+Types of declension of nouns.

 • 19.
 General characteristics of adjectives.
-Classification of SP in Russian grammar 1980.
+Classification of un in Russian grammar 1980.
 Qualitative adjectives.
-Conditionality of semantic and grammatical boundaries between the categories of adjectives.
+Conventionality of semantic and grammatical boundaries between categories of adjectives.

 • 20.
 General characteristics of adjectives.
-Classification of SP in Russian grammar 1980.
+Classification of un in Russian grammar 1980.
 Relative adjectives.

 • 21.
 General characteristics of adjectives.
-Classification of SP in Russian Grammar 1980.
+Classification of un in Russian grammar 1980.
 Pronominal adjectives.

 • 22.
 Degrees of comparison of adjectives.
 Education, use, stylistic characteristics of simple and analytical forms of degrees of comparison of different parts of speech.

 • 23.
 Short adjectives.
 Features of education, meaning, use, stylistic features of short forms.
-Restrictions on the formation of comparative and short forms.
+Restrictions on the formation of comparatives and short forms.

 • 24.
-The numeral as a part of speech.
+Numeral as a part of speech.
 Lexico-grammatical categories of numerals.
 Compatibility of numerals with nouns.

 • 25.
-Numeral name: features of meaning, syntactic features, system of morphological categories, features of morphemic composition and word formation.
+Numeral: features of meaning, syntactic features, system of morphological categories, features of morphemic composition and word formation.

 • 26.
-Simple, complex and compound numbers.
-Declension types of numerals.
+Simple, complex and compound numerals.
+Types of declension of numerals.

 • 27.
 Pronouns as a special part of speech.
-Discharges of pronouns by meaning and by correlation with other parts of speech.
+Classifications of pronouns by meaning and in relation to other parts of speech.
 General characteristics of pronouns in Russian Grammar-80.

 • 29.
 Pronouns-nouns: reflexive, interrogative, indefinite, relative, negative.

 • 30.
-Verb as a part of speech.
-Question about the boundary of the verb word.
-Conjugated and non-conjugated verb forms.
+Verb as part of speech.
+Question about the boundary of a verb word.
+Conjugated and inconjugated verb forms.
 Morphological and syntactic features of verbs.

 • 31.
 Semantic classification of verbs.